-- Taconite mines and coal plants are the largest dischargers of sulfate today in Minnesota. - Copper-nickel sulfide ore mining would discharge massive quantities of sulfate. - Minnesota adopted a federally-approved 10 mg/L wild rice sulfate standard in 1973. - For decades, the Minnesota Pollution Control Agency (MPCA) refused to enforce the wild rice standard. - In 2010, the U.S. Environmental Protection Agency (EPA) told MPCA it must enforce Minnesota's sulfate rule.
+- Taconite mines and coal plants are the largest dischargers of sulfate today in Minnesota. - Copper-nickel sulfide ore mining would discharge massive quantities of sulfate. - Minnesota adopted a federally-approved 10 mg/L wild rice sulfate standard in 1973.
+But, for decades, the Minnesota Pollution Control Agency (MPCA) refused to enforce the wild rice standard. - From 2010 to 2025, WaterLegacy worked in alliance with Tribes to preserve and demand enforcement of the wild rice sulfate standard.